 Identify the featured number for the page then look for the matching quantity of items.
 Expand this to include looking for a specific letter on the page or even a shape.
 Can you find 3 letter M’s?
 Can you find 3 circles?

 Invite the child to sit next to a pile of blocks while you read the story aloud.
 The child hears a number and makes a stack of blocks with the same amount.
 Turn the page, repeat and build a new tower.
 Compare all of the towers at the end of the story.

 Counting books are important for young children because they introduce the language associated with numbers.
 They also help preschoolers begin to understand that numbers are symbols for counting, just as letters are symbols for sounds and words.

 Busy Bee Counting Book, by Chris Lensch, is written to easily apply all 5 techniques.
-It is the featured book in the Mother Goose Time Bees and Butterflies Preschool Curriculum kit.
+It is the featured book in the Experience Preschool Bees and Butterflies Preschool Curriculum kit.

 What is Inspired Learning?
 Inspired Learning is the blog written by the Experience Early Learning Co. – publishers of the Experience Curriculum preschool curriculum – to support all early childhood educators.
 In addition to preschool curriculum, the Experience Early Learning Co. publishes * children’s books * preschool music & dance and * authentic assessment tools.
 These materials have been serving child care directors, family childcare providers, preschool teachers, homeschoolers and parents of young children since 1984.
 All materials are crafted to inspire both the educators and the children to experience learning through creative expression, play and open-ended discovery.
 Experience Curriculum preschool curriculum supports a child’s social-emotional, physical and cognitive development.